Neuse River waterdog: Habitat

-Neuse River waterdogs prefer streams with a flow >10 cm/s and streams which are >15 m wide, and 1 m deep, in areas with a hard clay or soil bottom, as well as areas covered with leaf bed.
+Neuse River waterdogs prefer streams with a flow >10 cm/s and streams which are >15 m wide.
+The species is generally restricted to larger, fifth-order or bigger streams, as smaller ones are typically unsuitable.
+Surveys have recorded waterdogs in stream segments 7 to 84 meters wide and 1 m deep, in areas with a hard clay or soil bottom, as well as areas covered with leaf bed.
 Larvae are found in leaf beds of quieter waters which provide cover and foraging sites.
 Males have a greater range than females, and both males and females increase their range after moderate rains, but decrease it after large rains (>40 mm).
 During winter, adults mostly reside in burrows in banks or under granite rocks.
 During the spring, the adults move to large bedrock outcrops or beneath large boulders in relatively fast current where nesting occurs.
 Home ranges contain animal burrows or rock overhangs, large flat rocks on sand gravel substrates, and slack-water areas with detritus mats of leaves.

 Adults create retreats by shoveling sand and gravel with their snouts, forming a cavity beneath cover objects.
 Sometimes, gravel is picked up in the mouth and moved to the periphery of the retreat.
 Entrances to these retreats face downstream.
 Females, and to a lesser extent males, actively defend their retreats from intruders.
 Threat displays include flaring and pulsating the gills and curling the upper lip.
 Intruders which do not flee after this display are attacked and bitten, usually on the end of the tail.

 Reproduction

 Males have sperm in the vasa deferentia from November through May, and females have been found with this sperm from December through May.
 Females move to nesting sites beneath fast-moving current during the spring.
+They lay eggs under rocks or woody debris.
 Oviposition occurs in April and May, corresponding to the time when ovarian eggs reach their maximum size.
 Eggs are 8–9 mm in diameter and attach to the substrate by a blunt stalk.
+Larvae hatch around June and reach sexual maturity at 5.5 to 6.5 years old.